Galapagos Hoary Bat

 The largest bat species in the Galápagos

-Information about Galapagos Hoary Bat
+What you need to know about the Galapagos Hoary Bat

 This is the larger of the two resident Galápagos bat species, and it can be found throughout the Galápagos archipelago, with recorded populations on Santa Cruz, San Cristóbal, Isabela, Santiago, and Floreana Islands.